 Come as you are!
 Our people come to church dressed in whatever way makes them feel comfortable.
 That can be casual, or “Sunday best,” and often you will see both sitting right next to each other in the pew in front of you.

 Our services are usually being held indoors again.
 We watch Hennepin County COVID statistics via CDC's updated guidance (Feb 2022).
-As our county is listed as an area of medium risk by the CDC, if you are vaccinated you may mask at your discretion.
+The COVID level in Hennepin County has been alternating between low and medium recently.
+If you are vaccinated you may mask at your discretion.
 Please check our Members page for last-minute changes to our worship schedule.

 Worship Schedule Sundays: 10AM worship (choir, eucharist, full liturgy) First Friday of the month: 7PM Taizé prayer service (silence, prayers, contemplative music) Taizé services are NOT held in July or August.
 Second Tuesday of the month: 7PM Healing prayer service